teixeirarafa/react-beer-marvel/README.md

 This project is built to demonstrate my knowledge in ReactJs and other compliment technologies such as Redux, styled-components, Material-UI.

+##Domain
+This app can be found at https://react-beer-marvel.herokuapp.com/

 ## Install

     $ git clone https://gitlab.com/teixeirarafa/react-beer-marvel.git